Bored Panda works better on our iPhone app

 • Vacuuming clothes with specialized attachments before washing can significantly reduce pet hair.

-Keep reading to learn a few simple tools and techniques, you can minimize those embarrassing moments when you discover you’ve been wearing more of your pet’s fur than your own outfit.
+Keep reading to learn a few simple tools and techniques.
+You can minimize those embarrassing moments when you discover you’ve been wearing more of your pet’s fur than your own outfit.

 1. Lint Roller

 Lint rollers are the classic tool to help remove pet hair, and for good reason!
-It’s the first thing I grab when I notice a few stray hairs on my clothes before leaving the house.
+It’s the first thing I grab when I notice stray hairs on my clothes before leaving the house.
 These devices use a roll of sticky paper to effortlessly pick up dog and cat hair, lint, and other debris.

 ADVERTISEMENT